contentful/ui-extensions-sdk/README.md

 To manually publish the package, run `node ./scripts/publish.js`.

-We always publish two packages with identical data:
+This repository is published as two packages with identical data.
+We recommend using `@contentful/app-sdk`.

+- `@contentful/app-sdk`
 - `contentful-ui-extensions-sdk`
-- `@contentful/app-sdk`